Last Updated on by

 Is Medicare Advantage HMO different than Original Medicare?

-An HMO Medicare Advantage plan is an alternative to Parts A and B.
+An HMO Medicare Advantage plan is an alternative to Original Medicare.

-Although all Medicare Advantage plans cover the same services as traditional Medicare, there are a couple of significant differences:
+Although all Medicare Advantage plans cover the same services like Medicare, there are a couple of significant differences.

 - Medicare doesn’t have doctor networks